VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 </details>
 -->

-# Beyond Inlists: Extending MESA with `run_star_extras.f90`
+# Extending MESA with `run_star_extras.f90`

-Inlists, models and photos are the core of MESA, and you can do a lot of great science without even knowing how to write a line of Fortran code.
+Inlists, models, and photos are the core of MESA, and you can do a lot of great science without even knowing how to write a line of Fortran code.
 But fairly soon in your MESA journey, you will run into limits of what you can do with inlists alone.
 This is where `run_star_extras.f90` comes in.
 It allows you to extend MESA's capabilities by writing your own Fortran code that can interact with the star model.
 A few examples of things you can do with `run_star_extras.f90` include:

 - creating a custom stopping condition
 - changing control parametrs during a run without restarting